dasxgo/medical-cost/README.md

-# medical_cost
+# Medical Cost
-Prediction of medical expenses of patients in the USA
+EDA - Prediction of medical expenses of patients in the USA